Director, Named SE @ Datadog

 I'm the Director of Named Account Sales Engineering at Datadog, where I work alongside a team of SE leaders and individual contributors covering the company's largest enterprise accounts across North America.

-I've spent 25+ years at the intersection of engineering and enterprise sales — starting as a Software Engineer at Microsoft and working through product management, individual SE work, and team leadership at companies including Mandiant, Rapid7, Malwarebytes, Splunk, and Datadog.
+I've spent 25+ years at the intersection of engineering and enterprise sales, starting as a Software Engineer at Microsoft and working through product management, individual SE work, and team leadership at companies including Fluke Networks, Mandiant, Rapid7, Malwarebytes, Splunk, and Datadog.
 Every role has been a team sport.

 Background